-Made famous by its celebrated music scene, endless honky-tonk bars, and family-friendly fun, Nashville is a true Southern gem.
-While attractions like the Musicians Hall of Fame and the Grand Ole Opry draw in music lovers from around the world, the Parthenon and the Adventure Science Center are unique attractions that appeal to all types of travelers.
+Made famous for its celebrated music scene, endless honky-tonk bars, and family-friendly fun, Nashville is a true Southern gem.
+While attractions like the Musicians Hall of Fame and the Grand Ole Opry draw in music lovers from around the world, the Parthenon and the Adventure Science Center are family-friendly attractions that appeal to all types of travelers.
 In a city that breeds American music and Southern hospitality amongst a long list of historical landmarks, discover the top things to do in Nashville, Tennessee.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 What Is It?
 A radio show that put Nashville on the map, the Grand Ole Opry helped facilitate the world’s perception of the “Country Capital of the World.”

 Why Do It?
 Boasting some of the top performers in the world including Carrie Underwood, Keith Urban, and Brad Paisley, a trip to the city isn’t complete without a glimpse into the history of this iconic landmark.